rubixcube199/dots-hyprland/README.md

   - Pywal and [Material You](https://m3.material.io/styles/color/the-color-system/key-colors-tones) colors
   - Sexy animations
-  - The latest branch, [m3ww](https://github.com/end-4/dots-hyprland/tree/m3ww), can be scaled and supports both light and dark theme properly!
+  - The latest branches illogical_impulse and m3ww can be scaled and supports both light and dark theme properly!
 </details>
  <details>
   <summary>Bragging</summary>